 Erin Spain: Yeah.
 Let's talk about that a little bit.
 So we're here in Chicago or downtown Chicago, this is a city that has many, many different populations.
 And you were talking about these large cohort studies.
 Cardia is one of them that you both work with that data and we're one of the centers here in Chicago.
 Maybe, talk a little bit about how our situation, where we are here in Chicago helps inform our research and motivates both of you

 Kiarri Kershaw, PhD, MPH: We were talking before about how Chicago is a great microcosm for the kind of inequalities that are pervasive throughout the country.
 Chicago is one of the most diverse areas in the country, but it's also one of the most segregated areas. and you see with the high rates of crime that we've been seeing and , the talk about food deserts and different opportunities in life expectancies and chances across neighborhoods within the city.
 And a lot of those have effects on health.
 Well, yeah, I mean you've just recently published a couple papers that have to do with health and it shows that African Americans where they live may an impact things like their blood pressure or risk for cardiovascular disease.
 Told me a little bit about those particular studies.
-I've been very fortunate to be able to work with these large multi-site cohort studies, cardiac in particular, which one of the most recent studies where we looked at a segregation and blood pressure, the participants in the cardio steady, we're 18 to 30 years old when they started the study back in the 19 eighties and you can imagine all the things that you did when you're 18 to 30 men, you're moving out of your parent's home for the first time moving to college for the first time.
-So it's a perfect study to look at how people were people move and how these decisions can relate to their health.
-So, a lot of the participants in the study started off the African American participants started off in highly segregated neighborhoods.
+I've been very fortunate to be able to work with these large multi-site cohort studies, cardiac in particular, which one of the most recent studies where we looked at a segregation and blood pressure, the participants in the cardio steady, we're 18 to 30 years old when they started the study back in the 1980s and you can imagine all the things that you did when you're 18 to 30 men, you're moving out of your parent's home for the first time moving to college for the first time.
+So it's a perfect study to look at where people move and how these decisions can relate to their health.
+So, a lot of the African American study participants started off in highly segregated neighborhoods.
 But over the first 10 years of the study, they moved to less segregated neighborhoods.
 A lot of them.
-So we were able to look at changes within the same individual when they move from a segregated neighborhood to a less segregated area to see what happened with their blood pressure.
-That same period of time, so it's a pretty powerful study to design that we were able to do using this a long extended follow-up in the cardio steady and we were able to show that people who move to those less segregated areas experience Lisa millimeter mercury in their systolic blood pressure.
-And when we looked at the people who moved in stayed, they experienced three to five-millimeter mercury reductions in their systolic blood pressure.
+So we were able to look at changes within the same individual when they move from a segregated neighborhood to a less segregated area to see what happened with their blood pressure that same period of time.
+So, it's a pretty powerful study to design that we were able to do using this a long extended follow-up in the cardio study and we were able to show that people who move to those less segregated areas experience at least a millimeter mercury reduction in their systolic blood pressure.
+And when we looked at the people who stayed, they experienced three to five-millimeter mercury reductions in their systolic blood pressure.

 Erin Spain: And what does that mean?
 How does that impact health?

 Mercedes Carnethon, PhD: And if I can follow up about the blood pressure issue.
 I recently was fortunate to lead a scientific statement on behalf of the American Heart Association where we described the cardiovascular health of African Americans and I think what really stood out in that statement are the marked disparities in hypertension or high blood pressure as a significant driver of differences in rates of stroke and congestive heart failure and chronic kidney disease.
 And so Kiarri’s findings are particularly important because they highlight one of the sources of these disparities that we see in high blood pressure rates.
-And, and where it becomes particularly important is that high blood pressure tends to develop at a younger age and African Americans as compared with whites and tends to be more severe and is less well controlled.
-Which poor control then ultimately can lead to these downstage complications such as high rates of stroke.
-And chronic kidney disease, blood pressure.
+And, and where it becomes particularly important is that high blood pressure tends to develop at a younger age in African Americans as compared with whites and tends to be more severe and is less well controlled, which poor control then ultimately can lead to these downstage complications such as high rates of stroke and chronic kidney disease.

 Erin Spain: You've recently published about diabetes and African Americans.
-Tell me a little bit about some of those findings and your recent gem article.
+Tell me a little bit about some of those findings and your recent JAMA article.

 Erin Spain: Why is it important that people understand what health disparities are and how they're impacting people in our community?

-Kiarri Kershaw, PhD, MPH: In order to change these health disparities, we need to build better policies, health promoting policies, , and I think we need people to back these policies and to understand that this is not an individual making bad decisions in isolation. , and without that understanding, without that kind of backing and pressure to build these healthier policies, then people are going to continue to be left behind and these disparities will grow as technology and technological advances improve. , gaps are getting bigger, incoming quality gaps, but also these health gaps are getting bigger as well.
+Kiarri Kershaw, PhD, MPH: In order to change these health disparities, we need to build better health promoting policies, and I think we need people to back these policies and to understand that this is not an individual making bad decisions in isolation.
+Without that understanding, without that kind of backing and pressure to build these healthier policies, then people are going to continue to be left behind and these disparities will grow as technology and technological advances improve.
+Gaps are getting bigger, incoming quality gaps, but also these health gaps are getting bigger as well.

 Mercedes Carnethon, PhD: I think when we talk about strategies to eliminate disparities is generating good data that describes these disparities.
 We've been fortunate that for some time the major health promoting agencies in the country have collected data in multiple race and ethnic groups.
 However, in recent years, the minority populations that have seen the largest growth, the Hispanic, Latino community and the Asian community have been less well represented in our population based cohort studies.
 Some time ago, the Hispanic community health study launched and includes 16,000 Hispanic Latino adults from across the country.
 I've been involved with that group leading studies on obesity and metabolic risk factors in Hispanic and Latino youth.
 We need similar longitudinal or long term follow-up studies in these populations.
 Hispanic Latinos have among the highest rates of diabetes in the country and Asian Americans have surprisingly high rates of diabetes, even at a lower body mass index.
 And these populations, as they immigrate to the United States, have very unique social situations, cultural situations.
 And we're finding out that as they acculturate to the US population and health behaviors, sometimes their indices of health go down and we need further research in all of these race and ethnic groups.
 If we're really going to make strides in eliminating disparities.